BespokeTechLabs/Flinks-Redirect-Foldr/README.md

 It is strongly reccomended that you change this private key!

 This code was originally used for connecting to a server to request resources over HTTPS.
-Unfortuantly the server was running a unsigned certificate therefor this was used to bypass the issue.
+Unfortuantly the server was running a unsigned certificate therefore this was used to bypass the issue.

 You can make this request from an iOS application (using xcode):